up42/docs/source/up42-blocks/processing/up42-ndvithresholding.rst

 Supported parameters
 --------------------

 This block applies thresholding for NDVI values.
+This block is mainly suitable to be used with `Pleiades Download block <https://docs.up42.com/up42-blocks/data/pleiades-download.html>`_ or `SPOT 6/7 Download <https://docs.up42.com/up42-blocks/data/spot-download.html>`_ following the `DIMAP -> GeoTIFF Conversion <https://docs.up42.com/up42-blocks/processing/dimap-conversion.html>`_ or `Pan-sharpening SPOT/Pléiades <https://docs.up42.com/up42-blocks/processing/pansharpen.html>`_ and then adding `NDVI SPOT/Pléiades <https://docs.up42.com/up42-blocks/processing/ndvi.html>`_ to get NDVI values and at the end adding UP42-ndvithreshold block.

 * ``n_sieve_pixels``: Number of the connected pixels (small polygon) that will be replaced in output with value of their largest neighbor.
 * ``threshold_values``: A list of a dictionary with specific land type and corresponding threshold values.